jst-seminar-rostlab-tum/genomics.ai/Frontend/src/views/GeneMapper/README.md

 # General Info
 ScArches is a novel deep learning model that enables mapping query to reference datasets.
 The model allows the user to construct single or multi-modal (CITE-seq) references as well as classifying unlabelled query cells.
-On GeneCruncher, currently only mapping of query to reference datasets is offered.
+On Archmap, currently only mapping of query to reference datasets is offered.

 # Process of GeneMapper
 1. Choose atlas and model